 Providing services during the day to people experiencing homelessness supports their health and ability to seek employment and/or other services available to them.
 A day center in Goleta would help with this effort.
-Day centers provide a place for people to access laundry, drinking water, restrooms, internet, charging stations, food, and more.
+Day centers provide a place for people access laundry, drinking water, restrooms, internet access, charging stations, food, and more.
 They are also staffed with outreach workers who can assist with securing benefits or other means of help.
 A day center can also serve multiple functions, filling a variety of gaps in service for Goleta.
 These can include a coordinated entry site, access to water and basic hygiene needs, storage of personal belongings, and meal access.
-See also page 23 - Father Virgil Cordano Day Center.